Chern class and Riemann-Roch theorem for cohomology theory without homotopy invariance: Abstract

 \section{Abstract}

 In this paper, we formulate axioms of certain graded cohomology theory and define higher Chern class maps following the method of Gillet \cite{Gi}.
 We will not include homotopy invariance nor purity in our axioms.
 It will turn out that the Riemann-Roch theorem without denominators holds for our higher Chern classes.
-We will also give an application to the computation of a higher regulator for Deligne-Beilinson cohomology.
+We will give two applications of our Riemann-Roch results in \S\S\ref{sect11}\bb\ref{sect13}.